 - The French Connection features a car/train chase under the BMT West End El (then the B line, now the D line) in Brooklyn.
 A less famous scene takes place on the Times Square - Grand Central Shuttle.

-- The river of slime in Ghostbusters II actually located in on the abandoned pnuematic transit system tubes.
-Later on, Egon, Ray, and Winston explore real abandoned subway line and run into a ghost train.
+- The river of slime in Ghostbusters II is actually located in one of the abandoned pneumatic transit system tubes (although the station depicted closely resembles the City Hall IRT Station).
+Later on, Egon, Ray, and Winston explore a real abandoned subway line and run into a ghost train.

 - The Teenage Mutant Ninja Turtles in the live-action movieverse move into an ornate, abandoned subway station after the location of their original lair is compromised.